 For instance, a small-business owner who wants to retire could look to a deferred income annuity as a way of simulating a corporate pension.
 (Related: How one type of annuity can fit into a business owner's retirement)

-Also, annuities can come with special provisions, called riders, that can allow for death benefits, optional living benefits, survivorship benefits, or other considerations in someone’s individual circumstances.
+Also, annuities can come with special provisions that can allow for death benefits, optional living benefits, survivorship benefits, or other considerations such as terminal illness and nursing home riders to meet someone’s individual circumstances.

 But along with the range of features comes a range of risks and costs.
 That’s why it's important to fully research and understand any specific annuity before purchasing it.
 Many people opt to consult a financial professional to help understand an annuity and how it can fit into an investment or retirement plan.
 (Need a financial professional?
 Let us know or find one here.)